 The following tools do not support HDR display and editing currently:

-- Lightroom: anything you view, edit, or export will be clipped to 16-bits and there is no support for the JXL/AVIF formats.
+- Lightroom: anything you view, edit, or export will be clipped to 16-bits and there is no support for the AVIF (or JXL) format.
 However you can use the “edit in” feature to open a 32-bit TIF from LR, so you can still use it as an organizational tool.
 32-bit support for PSB/PSD is lacking at this time (you can’t even preview them clipped to SDR), which is unfortunate and hopefully we’ll soon be able to at least manage 32-bit PSB files in LR.

 - CaptureOne has an “High Dynamic Range” section right under exposure, but this appears to be just tone-mapping to help better convert RAW images to

-Exporting and sharing HDR images on the web (JXL / AVIF)
+Exporting and sharing HDR images on the web (AVIF)

-AVIF is a file format which has been promoted by Alliance for Open Media.
-It’s an open standard which already enjoys fairly broad support in major web browsers.
+AVIF is a file format developed by Alliance for Open Media.
+It’s an open standard which already enjoys fairly broad support in major web browsers for standard images.
+AVIF offers numerous advantages over JPG, including:

-JXL is another competing royalty-free standard.
-It is newer and browser support is more limited as a result.
-However, it typically offers much faster file save times and smaller files for photographs.
-While it has many advantages over AVIF, Google Chrome has just removed it from development and it appears AVIF will be the primary format for sharing HDR images on the web.
+- JXL is another competing royalty-free standard which supports HDR.
+It offers many potential advantages over AVIF, but Google Chrome has just removed it from development.
+Without JXL support from the dominant web browser, and it appears AVIF will be the primary format for sharing HDR images on the web.

 HDR conversions from 8-bit JPG: (MidJourney, stock, etc)